 Based on the current rate of expenditures (excluding capital costs), we believe that we have sufficient funds in hand to last more than twelve months.
 In addition, in order to conserve cash, we also pay compensation in stock and stock instruments to various parties.
 The Company believes that our spending continues to be in line with our estimates.
-Management believes that it will have to raise additional capital during this period to fund and perform additional projected work, which is beyond normal pre-clinical development operations, leading towards an Investigational New Drug Application (IND) filling with the U.S. Food and Drug Administration (FDA), to continue through and beyond November 2018.
+Management believes that it will have to raise additional capital to fund and perform additional projected work, which is beyond normal pre-clinical development operations, leading towards an Investigational New Drug Application (IND) filing with the U.S. Food and Drug Administration (FDA), to continue through and beyond February 2019.

 The Company does not currently have any revenue.
 All of the Company's products are in the development stage and require successful development through regulatory processes before commercialization.
 We have generated funding through the issuances of debt and private placement of common stock and also the sale of our registered securities.
-The Company does not currently have any long-term debt, other than convertible debentures as disclosed earlier.
+The Company does not currently have any long-term debt.
 We have not generated any revenues and we may not be able to generate revenues in the near future.
 We may not be successful in developing our drugs and start selling our products when planned, or we may not become profitable in the future.
 We have incurred net losses in each fiscal period since inception of our operations.